 A few things to mention:

-- This was the second time I'd done the show (the previous time being the previous day, also to an empty room) - so I'd hope it'd get a little slicker.
+- This was the second time I'd done the show - the previews were slicker.

 That's about it really.
 Please have a watch and then, if you enjoy it read the next bit below!